 Children from low-income homes struggle with basic needs.
 The situation is often difficult when they also have to deal with some form of illness or disability.
 Families from such households may have to take on an enormous financial burden to take care of their kids.
 That’s all about to change with the introduction of Supplementary Security Income (SSI) for children.
 This article explores all you need to know about SSI benefits and how to apply for them for the child under your care.

-How to Get Supplementary Security Income for Children in the US
+- Supplementary Security Income Eligibility for Children

 What is Supplement Security Income for Kids?